Our LCA Part 2: What’s in a roll?

 In our next post we look into how it all comes together, as we take all this pulp, glue, fuel, and packaging, and make your finished boxes of Naked Sprout.

-This means we get to talk about our factory, and the pioneering processes that allow us to meet the most ambitious sustainability targets in the world.
+This means we get to talk about our factory, and the pioneering processes that allow us to manufacture so sustainably

 Can’t wait to see these raw materials in their final form?